 The Senior Citizen Tax Work Off Program is open to senior citizens (65 years of age and older) or veterans who own property in and pay real estate taxes to the Town of Middleton.
-Participants will be expected to complete 112 hours of service in the program year, which runs from January 1 to September 30.
-A $1,428 property tax credit minus any required withholdings will be applied to the participant’s real estate tax bill in the following fiscal year, not current year’s property tax bill.
+Participants will be expected to complete 105 hours of service in the program year, which runs from October 1, 2022 to September 30, 2023.
+A $1,496.25 property tax credit minus any required withholdings will be applied to the participant’s real estate tax bill in the following fiscal year, not current year’s property tax bill.
 Applications are available in August of each year and are due by September 30.

 Age: Applicants must be 65 years of age as of the annual eligibility date.

 Military Status: Applicants must be a veteran as defined by Massachusetts state law or the spouse of a veteran who is deceased or who has a service-related disability.

 Ownership and Residency: Applicants must be a resident of the Town of Middleton and must own (as the assessed owner of record) and occupy (as their domicile) the property for which abatement is sought.
 If the property for which abatement is sought is owned by a trust, the applicant must have legal title, i.e., be one of the trustees.
 Applicants who are a holder of a valid life estate will meet ownership requirements.
 Applicants may qualify for and receive any or all of the following that affect their property tax bill; participation in Senior Work-off Program, a Tax Deferral, and a Statutory Exemption.
 Co-owners of a property may both participate in the program, but the total abatement may not exceed the maximum amount of a possible abatement per property available through this program for the year.

 - $14.25 per hour (based on Massachusetts minimum wage) tax abatement